 Profitability plunged as steel prices fell.
 For Tata Steel India, Ebitda/tonne of steel fell to ₹9,238 from ₹16,368 in the year-ago quarter, while on a consolidated basis, it crashed from ₹12,713 to ₹6,156 crore.
 For JSPL, steel sales were down 7% from the preceding quarter, while operating profit per tonne fell by ₹1,800 to ₹9,437 per tonne.
 For JSW, the corresponding figure was ₹7,768, down from ₹12,118 per tonne from the last quarter.

-Over the last four quarters, operating profit margins of the domestic steel industry have been on a slippery ground, declining steadily to 18.2% in Q1FY20, and production dropped steadily to match this.
-Sluggish domestic demand from end-user segments, including automobile, consumer durable, capital goods, construction and real estate sectors, has led to a slowdown in consumption growth.
+Over the last four quarters, operating profit margin of the domestic steel industry have been slipping, narrowing steadily from 22.6% in Q1FY19 to 18.2% in Q1FY20, and production dropped steadily to match this.
+Sluggish domestic demand from end-user segments, including auto, consumer durable, capital goods, construction and realty sectors, has led to a slowdown in consumption growth.

 A Crisil research report from September found that smaller steel mills have undertaken maintenance shut-downs ranging from one week to a few weeks through the second quarter.
 In a recent interview, R.K.
 Goyal, managing director of Kalyani Steel, which makes auto grade steel, said: “There are no buyers in the market today.
 It is not iron ore problems for us, but sales are not happening.
 We have cut production by 25-40% in the last 15 days."